This screen gives you the results of your search. You can sort the results by clicking on the underlined column heads

 You can refine or narrow the search criteria by choosing an option in the second box.

-Note: If you are searching for Archeology records, and do not see a tab for "Archeology," please click on the "Log In"
+Note: If you are searching for Archaeology records, and do not see a tab for "Archaeology," please click on the "Log In"

 link in the upper right.

 Select USGS quad from the dropdown list.
 If a county is